UPDATED, May 27, 2022 with a few minor edits for clarity.

 • Mr Hand (June 20 and other entries; same as “Mr. And,” above?)

 At first count, there appear to be 9 or 10 non-Bonniwell men on this list.
-Yet after reading the transcribed diary, I’ve come to agree with George Bonniwell tha spelling was not his strong suit as he kept his journal along the westward trail.
+Yet after reading the transcribed diary, I’ve come to agree with family chronicler George Bonniwell that spelling was not the diary author’s strong suit as he kept his journal along the westward trail.
 With that in mind, I wonder how many individuals are really represented by the man called “Mr. And,” or “Mr. Han,” or “Mr. Hand”?
 The Bonniwells were English after all, and many Englishmen drop initial H’s when speaking.
 I think these three names probably represent one man, possibly with the surname “Hand.”

 And do we think “Mr. Mun” is the same person as “Thomas Mun”?
 Or might they represent, perhaps, a father and son pair?
 I don’t know.

 California! and rest of the crew appears